The Library is closed for the holiday. E-books are available 24/7 with your library card on the LIBBY app.

 From Waterbury and Points East

 Interstate 84W to Exit 15, Routes 67 & 6 in Southbury.
 Follow signs for Route 67N.
-After making the left turn from Routes 67 & 6 to Route 67N, continue for about 7 miles to a stop sign past the Gulf Gas Station.
+After making the left turn from Routes 67 & 6 to Route 67N, continue for about 7 miles to a stop sign past the Roxbury Garage.
 Turn left at the stop sign and continue straight; DO NOT FOLLOW SIGNS FOR 67.
 At the first stop sign, bear left on South Street.
 The library is about 1/4 mile on the right, just past the Booth Free School.

 From Danbury and Points Southwest

 Interstate 84E to Exit 14, Route 172.
 Follow Route 172 through South Britain until the intersection of Route 67.
-Go left on Route 67N and continue for about 7 miles to a stop sign past the Gulf Gas Station.
+Go left on Route 67N and continue for about 7 miles to a stop sign past the Roxbury Garage.
 Turn left at the stop sign and continue straight; DO NOT FOLLOW SIGNS FOR 67.
 At the first stop sign, bear left on South Street.
 The library is about 1/4 mile on the right, just past the Booth Free School.

 From Litchfield and Points Northeast